awmc000/awmc000/README.md

 - 👋 Hi, I’m @awmc000
-- 👀 I’m interested in learning more data structures and algorithms, and about networking and computer architecture.
+- 👀 I’m interested in finding more open source projects to contribute to.
 - 🌱 Check out my new website at amccolm.codes
-- 💞️ Interested in collaborating on all sorts of programs!
 - 📫 Reach me by email at mccolmalex@gmail.com

 <!---